 Developments in biology are coming astonishingly quickly, generating remarkable possibilities.
 Computational biology is increasingly of interest in both life science and computational science departments.
-Many solutions to difficult problems go from biology to computer science: e.g. fragment assembly, sequence analysis, algorithms for phylogenetic trees, and neural networks.
+Many solutions to difficult problems go from biology to computer science: e.g. fragment assembly, sequence analysis, algorithms for phylogenetic trees, evolutionary algorithms and neural networks.
 In reverse many possible solutions to difficult problems go from computer science to biology: e.g. sequencing by hybridization, DNA computing, etc.

 The goal of computational and systems biology is to apply large-scale numerical methods to the study of molecular, cellular and structural biology.
 The release of the human genome sequence has focused attention on the increasing importance of computational and systems biology for the analysis of gene function.
 However, only a small fraction of the information generated in modern biology laboratories has been subjected to systematic computational analysis.
 Thus, the future of systems biology lies not only in improved methods to study sequence information but also in the development of entirely new approaches to the numerical analysis of proteins, cells and organisms.